Thomas Daniel (merchant): Early life

 Daniel was born in Barbados on 16 September 1762, the son of Thomas Daniel (1730–1802) and his wife Eleanor Neil (1737–1774).
 He was the fourth generation of the Daniel family to be born on the island since his great-grandfather had emigrated there from England in the mid-17th century.
 His siblings were Eleanor (b.
 1761), Anne (b.
 1763) and John (b.
 1765).

 In 1764 Thomas Daniel Snr. returned to England, and settled in Bristol where he established a substantial business as a sugar merchant importing slave-produced sugar whilst still owning Blowers Plantation in Barbados.
 Thomas Daniel Snr.'s memorial in Bristol Cathedral refers to him as a "respectable merchant in this city" which as contemporary authors on slavery assert gives no indication of the source of his wealth – enslaved labour.

 In 1789 Daniel married Susanna Cave (1767–1846), the daughter of banker John Cave and Susanna Cox.
 Daniel's sister Anne married Susanna Cave's brother, Stephen.
-He had seven daughters and one son: Maria Anne, Julia, Frances, Susanna, Lucy, Eleanor, Emily and Thomas.
+He had six daughters and one son: Maria Anne, Frances, Susanna, Lucy, Eleanor, Emily and Thomas.